Skip to main content

 Römerberg

-New Old Town
+The New Old Town

-The New Old Town is one of Frankfurt's standout visitor areas and one of the clearest reasons to stay centrally.
-Hotels nearby suit travelers who want reconstructed historic lanes, small squares, and an easy extension of the Römerberg and cathedral area.
+The New Old Town is one of Frankfurt's standout visitor areas and one of the strongest reasons to stay centrally.
+Hotels nearby work especially well for travelers who want reconstructed historic lanes, smaller squares, and an easy extension of the Römerberg and cathedral area.

-Main Tower
+Main Tower and skyline views

-The Museum Embankment adds major cultural depth to a Frankfurt stay and is one of the strongest reasons to stay near the river or in Sachsenhausen.
-Hotels nearby suit travelers who want a more museum-led itinerary and a broader cultural experience.
+Museumsufer adds major cultural depth to a Frankfurt stay and is one of the strongest reasons to stay near the river or in Sachsenhausen.
+Hotels with practical access to this area work especially well for travelers who want a museum-led itinerary, riverside walking, and one of Frankfurt's most distinctive cultural zones.

-St Bartholomew's Cathedral
+St Bartholomew's Cathedral and the historic core

 Part of Frankfurt's appeal is its strong local tavern and cider culture.
 Staying with easy access to Sachsenhausen works especially well for travelers who want a more local food-and-drink experience beyond the headline landmarks.

-Berger Straße and local neighborhood life
+Berger Straße and neighborhood life

 When to Visit Frankfurt